Stephen Street

-Stephen Brian Street (born 29 March 1960 in Hackney, London) is an English music producer best known for his work with the Smiths, the Cranberries and Blur.
+Stephen Brian Street (born 29 March 1960 in Hackney, London) is an English record producer best known for his work with the Smiths, the Cranberries and Blur.
 Street collaborated with Morrissey on his debut album Viva Hate following the split of the Smiths.

 More recently he has worked with Kaiser Chiefs, Babyshambles and the Courteeners.

 For a time, he was managed by Gail Colson's company Gailforce Management.

 In February 2020, Street received the award for Outstanding Contribution to UK Music at the Music Producer's Guild Awards.

 Career

 Early career

 Street began his musical career in the late 1970s playing in various bands around London.
 He played bass in the new wave ska/pop group, Bim, with future Neneh Cherry/Massive Attack producer Cameron McVey.
 The band were featured in the Listen to London documentary film.
 Street started at Island Records' Fallout Shelter Studio in 1982 firstly as an "in-house assistant" and then as an "in-house engineer".